Oversite

 Double Slit Experiment

-In not normal space time, i.e. this sub atomic space, causality seems to be broken a number of times in quantum mechanics.
+In not "normal size" space time, i.e. this sub atomic space, causality seems to be broken a number of times in quantum mechanics.
 One example is the famous double slit experiment.(1 & 2) Monochromatic light shone through a barrier with a double slit in it will show through on the other side of the barrier as, not two discrete points of light but, an interference pattern.
 This indicates the wave property of light.
 However when equipment is set up to measure the light as it passes through the slits the pattern of light now becomes two discrete points (or bands) of light which indicates that the light is now behaving like a stream of particles instead of waves.
 The act of measurement changes what is observed!
 (This also works with electrons and atoms fired at the double slits provided the slits are of the right size and spacing.)
 So what does this mean for cause and effect?

 A partial explanation of this is that photons of light are effectively timeless or only have one instance of time.
 Because they travel at the speed of light no time passes for them.
 Their time is still the same as the time at which they were generated.
 There is no before and no after, there is no future nor past - and because cause and effect relies on things at an earlier time affecting things at a later time - cause and effect may not apply in certain circumstances with electromagnetic radiation.
 Though lasers can burn and scientists propose innovations like electromagnetic "sails" for space ship propulsion which does indicate effects.